andreperegrina/donorschoose/README.md

 ### Custom parameters

-If you want to pass custom parameters to the application you need to use the `-dNAME_PARAMETER` command.
+If you want to pass custom parameters to the application you need to use the `-DNAME_PARAMETER` command.

 ``java -jar donorschoose-1.0.jar -Dmax=5``